The Ordinary Quick Starter Guide

 The names of The Ordinary products are basically the names of the ingredients and the percentages.
 You have more than likely used them already in your other skincare products.
-The beauty of The Ordinary is that you can pick and choose what goes on your skin unlike a cream full of different ingredients.
+The beauty of The Ordinary is that you can pick and choose what you put on your skin.

 The Ordinary is so confusing

 If you are finding it all confusing, the easiest thing to do is build your own skincare regimen or one of these skincare routines.
 If you do not buy a complete regimen, you may find yourself spending hours scrolling through the website and Facebook Group posts, becoming totally overwhelmed and spending more money than you really need to.
 You´re also likely to buy products that conflict too that could cause irritation to the skin or possible allergic reaction.

 Think about your skin type and concerns.

 Skin types are oily, combination, normal, dry etc. If you don´t know your skin type, have a look at The Ordinary products for every skin type here.
 Skin concerns include acne, pigmentation, rosacea, lines and wrinkles, melasma, eczema, and many more.
 Be realistic about how many skin concerns you can tackle at once with a serum.

 Here I have created a chart listing all different skin concerns and the best The Ordinary product to use.

 Choosing A Regimen – The Ordinary & NIOD